Shine1i/canvas-mcp/README.md

 - **Find relevant resources** - Ability to find relevant resources for a given query in natural language!
 - **Query upcoming assignments** - Not only fetch upcoming assignments, but also provide its breakdown for a given course.
-- **Get courses and assignments from Gradescope** - Query your Gradescope courses and assignments with natural language, get submission status, and more!
 - Get courses
 - Get modules
 - Get module items